ZhiQiu976/ZhiQiu976.github.io/aboutme.md

 ### My life

 I currently live in Durham, NC and really enjoy the weather and forests here.
 I like travelling, walking, sitcoms and kpop.
 I enjoy seeing old friends and meeting new people.
-Always open to talk and different ideas!
+Always open to talk and different ideas :bulb:!

 ![Crepe](/assets/img/image-duke.jpeg){: .mx-auto.d-block :}